nfal09/docs/docs/html/html.md

 ## HTML Attributes

-HTML attributes allow you to provide about each element additional information.
-Here are a examples of common attributes:
+HTML attributes allow you to provide additional information about each element.
+Here are a few examples of common attributes:

 ```html
 <!DOCTYPE html>